linode/docs/docs/platform/manager/dns-manager/index.md

 To create a [wildcard DNS record](https://en.wikipedia.org/wiki/Wildcard_DNS_record):

-1. Navigate to the domains section of the Cloud Manager and click on the Domain that you'd like to add a wildcard DNS record to.
+1. Navigate to the **Domains** section of the Cloud Manager and click on the Domain that you'd like to add a wildcard DNS record to.

-1. Find the **A/AAAA Record** section and select **Add an A/AAA Record**.
+1. Find the **A/AAAA Record** section and select **Add an A/AAAA Record**.

-1. When the **Create A/AAA Record** panel appears, enter an asterisk (`*`) in the **Hostname** field and provide a valid IP address in the **IP Address** field.
+1. When the **Create A/AAAA Record** panel appears, enter an asterisk (`*`) in the **Hostname** field and provide a valid IP address in the **IP Address** field.

 1. Click **Save**.
 It can take up to 30 minutes for the record to be updated.

 {{< note >}}
 A wildcard must always be the furthest subdomain from the TLD (top level domain), i.e. `*.example.com`.
-If you would like to add a wildcard as a subdomain for a subdomain, you will need to add a new domain entry with its own domain zone and DNS records.
-For example, to create `*.subdomain.example.com`, you must add a domain entry for `subdomain.example.com` first, then add an A/AAA DNS record as indicated above.
+If you would like to add a wildcard as a subdomain for a subdomain, you will need to add a new domain zone for that subdomain and then add the wildcard record to it.
+For example, to create `*.subdomain.example.com`, you must add a separate domain zone for `subdomain.example.com` first, then add an A/AAAA DNS record to that zone as indicated above.
 {{</ note >}}

 ### Subdomains

 The Linode Cloud Manager does not support the addition of a subdomain on top of an existing subdomain in the same domain zone.
 For example, if you have `example.com` as a domain with an A record for `subdomain.example.com`, you cannot create `another.subdomain.example.com` within that same domain zone.

-Instead, [add the subdomain](#add-a-domain) as a separate domain with its own domain zone and DNS records.
-Then add an A/AAA record for the second-level subdomain.
-In the previous example, you would create a domain named `subdomain.example.com`, the create an A/AAA record with hostname `another`.
+Instead, [add the subdomain](#add-a-domain) to the Cloud Manager as a separate domain with its own domain zone and DNS records.
+Then add an A/AAAA record for the second-level subdomain.
+In the previous example, you would create a domain zone named `subdomain.example.com`, the create an A/AAAA record with hostname `another` inside of it.

 ### Import Domains with AXFR

 If you're migrating domains to Linode from another hosting provider and that provider allows zone transfers from its DNS server, it may be possible to import your existing domain and its DNS records into the Linode Cloud Manager.
-If the import is successful, the domain along with all of its existing DNS records will be available in the Domains section of the Cloud Manager.
+If the import is successful, the domain along with all of its existing DNS records will be available in the **Domains** section of the Cloud Manager.

 Here's how to import a zone file:

-1. Click on **Import a Zone**, from the Domains section.
+1. From the **Domains** section, click on **Import a Zone**.

     ![This page lets you import a domain zone.](domain-import-a-zone.png)